 Scientific Review of Agent Orange in C-123 Aircraft

-We've also asked the Institute of Medicine of the National Academy of Sciences, an independent non-governmental organization, to study possible health effects from Agent Orange in C-123 post-Vietnam crew members.
-Results are expected in late 2014.
+VA asked the Institute of Medicine (IOM) of the National Academy of Sciences, an independent non-governmental organization, to study possible exposure and increase in adverse health effects in C-123 crew members.

 Scientific review and analysis

-The Office of Public Health reviewed the following studies and reports, and will continue to review new findings relevant to this issue as they become available.
+VA's Office of Public Health reviewed the following studies and reports in 2011 and 2012, and will continue to review new findings relevant to this issue as they become available.

 Air Force sampling reports